usama-bit137/linked-list/README.md

 `[head]->[Node 1]->[Node 2]->...[Node n-1]->[null]`.

-This JavaScript object creates a new linked list.
+This JavaScript object creates a new linked list as well as some methods to alter and append their nodes.

 ## whoIsHead()
 Suppose we initialize the linked list and call the `whoIsHead()` method,